-- 151. In Delaware County, an observer in the county office where mail-in ballots were counted was told by the Delaware County Solicitor that ballots received on November 4, 2020, were not separated from ballots received on Election Day, and the County refused to answer any additional questions. - 152.
-Also in Delaware County, an observer in the county office where mailin ballots were counted witnessed a delivery on November 5, 2020, of v-cards or USB drives in a plastic bag with no seal and no accompanying paper ballots.
-The v-cards or USB drives were taken to the back counting room, where observer access was limited.
+158. In Delaware County, an observer in the county office where mail-in ballots were counted was told by the Delaware County Solicitor that ballots received on November 4, 2020, were not separated from ballots received on Election Day, and the County refused to answer any additional questions.
+The refusal to segregate ballots violates the order of Supreme Court Justice Alito of November 6th, 2020 that all ballots...be segregated and kept 'in a secure, safe and sealed container separate from other voted ballots,' " See Justice Alito's Order, Republican Party of Pennslyvania v Kathy Boockvar, Secretary of Pennsylvania, et al. 20A66 U.S. (Nov.
+6, 2020).

+159. Also in Delaware County, an observer in the county office where mail-in ballots were counted witnessed delivery on November 5, 2020, of v-cards or USB drives in a plastic bag with no seal and no accompanying paper ballots.
+The vcards or USB drives were taken to the back counting room, with no observer access.
 There was no opportunity to observe what happened to the v-cards or USB drives in the back counting room.